gbouras13/pharokka/docs/plotting.md

 `pharokka_plotter.py -i input.fasta -n pharokka_plot -o pharokka_output_directory`

+This will create `pharokka_plot.png` as an output file of your plot.

 A prefix is not required for pharokka by default.
 If you used a prefix to create your pharokka output, please specify it:

 `pharokka_plotter.py -i input.fasta -n pharokka_plot -o pharokka_output_directory -p my_prefix`